Moldavian Bull's Heads

-The Moldavian Bull's Heads (cap de bour, lit. "aurochs head") are the first Romanian postage stamps, sold by Moldavia from July to October 1858.
+The Moldavian Bull's Heads (cap de bour, lit. "aurochs head") are the first Romanian postage stamps, sold by the Principality of Moldavia from July to October 1858.
 Released in four values, these stamps are renowned for their rarity.
 The second and third Romanian issues also feature the head of the aurochs, symbol of Moldavia—the former on its own and the latter, printed after the Union of the Principalities, alongside a representation of Wallachia.